uit-iec/www/content/authors/ALUMNI/hoai-chau-tran/_index.md

 superuser: true

-role:  PhD student at the University of Illinois
+role:  PhD student at the University of Illinois (USA)

 organizations:
   - name: University of Illinois